 This is carried out on a primary isolate or a subculture on LJ medium.
-A representative portion of the bacteria is obtained by sampling as many colonies as possible within one or two weeks after the appearance of growth.
+A representative portion of the isolate is obtained by sampling as many colonies as possible within one or two weeks after the appearance of growth.

-The colonies are transferred to a glass tube with physiological NaCl.
-The suspension can be homogenised using glass beads (3.0 mm in diameter) or a glass rod with a molten rounded tip by rubbing the bacteria onto the glass wall.
-The suspension should be made without residual culture medium.

-After thorough mixing and homogenisation of the suspension, the tubes should rest for 10 minutes.
-The supernatant should then be pipetted into another tube.
+The colonies are transferred to a glass tube or an Erlen flask without residual culture medium.
+Homogenisation of the suspension can be done using glass beads (3.0 mm in diameter) or with a glass rod with a molten rounded tip by rubbing the bacteria onto the glass wall.
+The suspension is then made by adding 0.9% sodium chloride or distilled water.
+After thorough mixing and homogenisation of the suspension, the tubes should rest for ten minutes, after which the supernatant is pipetted into another tube.